v2keener/gAUdlf/Intro to Obsidian.md

 ## Learning Markdown

 For the most part, one may use Obsidian.md without knowing the Markdown language.
 The language itself is a way to typeset, footnote, title, and section documents quickly and easily without a word processor.
-Obsidian.md supports all the typical keyboard shortcuts for editing text.
+Obsidian.md supports all the typical keyboard shortcuts for editing text (like copy-and-paste, **bold**, *italics*, etc.).

 [^1]: The mobile app typically has less functionality than Obsidian on a desktop OS.